 We believe we can do more.
 We are making long-term commitments to accelerate progress, and that means supporting our entire food system with more economically and environmentally sustainable ways to produce and consume food.

 We are joining forces with partners to increase resilience to climate change.
-These partnerships will improve the economic livelihoods and nutrition of smallholder farmers, as well as to improve rural communities through increasing access to education, empowering women, increasing food security, and improving rural infrastructure and connectivity.
+These partnerships will improve the economic livelihoods and nutrition of smallholder farmers; improve rural communities through increasing access to education, empowering women, increasing food security; and improve rural infrastructure and connectivity.

 We know we can‘t do this alone.
 We engage with multiple stakeholders and partners around the globe who have innovative and actionable ideas to help safeguard the health and well-being of our planet and its people.